biocore/pynast/doc/install.rst

 Required software
 =================
 PyNAST_ is built on the PyCogent_ package, and uses uclust_.
-You must have PyCogent_ 1.4.1 and uclust_ v1.1.577 installed to run PyNAST_.
+You must have PyCogent_ 1.4.1 and uclust `v1.1.579 <http://www.drive5.com/uclust/downloads1_1_579.html>`_ installed to run PyNAST_.
+You should first obtain these software packages, and install them according to the instructions provided by their authors.

 Optional software
 =================